DeepaliPaspule/Stock-Movement-Prediction-Strategy-Backtest-using-XGBoost-SHAP/Readme.md

 ## 🤝 Contributing

 - Suggestions, forks, and PRs are welcome!
-If you have a better strategy, visualization, or model, feel free to share it.
+If you have a better strategy or model, feel free to share it.